apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

 *expression* is a byte array, such as {(byte)0xca, (byte)0xfe, (byte)0xba, (byte)0xbe}.

-This function returns a hexadecimal-encoded string, such as "\xca\xfe\xba\xbe".
+This function returns a hexadecimal-encoded string, such as `"\xca\xfe\xba\xbe"`.
 You can use this function with CONVERT_TO for readable results.

 ### BINARY_STRING Examples

-Decode the hexadecimal string 000000C8 expressed in four octets \x00\x00\x00\xC8 into its big endian four-byte integer equivalent.
+Decode the hexadecimal string 000000C8 expressed in four octets `\x00\x00\x00\xC8` into its big endian four-byte integer equivalent.

 ```
 SELECT CONVERT_FROM(BINARY_STRING('\x00\x00\x00\xC8'), 'INT_BE') AS cnvrt